senior-room/index-demo/README.md

 # index-demo
-this is my first git repository.
+This is my first git repository.
+Author-Brijesh Sahu